giovanni-da-rumore/cicadas-song/docs/schema.md

 column name     | data type | details
 ----------------|-----------|-----------------------
-id              | integer   | not null, primary key email           | string    | not null, unique password_digest | string    | not null
+id              | integer   | not null, primary key username        | string    | not null, unique email           | string    | not null, unique password_digest | string    | not null
 session_token   | string    | not null, unique
+editor          | boolean   | default false

+## to make tables for joining texts and annotations with multiple authors
+## Also, if have time, add current hotness for texts and overall points for users